zhimengSun/sun_admin/README.md

 SunAdmin
 =====

-### An efficient and convenient framework for creating an admin management system.
-Reduce the number of redundant view codes.
-And its simplification of the codes about tables and forms in HTML.
+### An efficient and convenient framework for creating an admin based management system.
+It can help you to reduce large number of redundant view codes. and simplify the codes style of customized tables and forms in HTML.